As a student admitted for the Fall semester, below are your next steps to accept your offer and enroll at Purdue. Click on each step for more detail.

 ALEKS is a free, required online math assessment you should take at least one week before registering for classes.
 You will gain access to ALEKS through your myPurdue portal beginning June 1.
 For more information about ALEKS, visit the Math Department website.

 Fee statements will be sent to your @purdue.edu email address and accessible through myPurdue in July.
 No paper fee statements will be mailed.

 May 5 is the priority deadline to apply for Learning Communities.
+The Learning Community application will be available beginning December 14.
 Spaces are limited and placement announcements are made in early June.

 Purdue requires final grades from any coursework completed prior to enrollment, and it is your responsibility to ensure we receive official documentation (including any final transcripts).
 Purdue's expectation is that admitted students will maintain a consistent level of academic performance, and we reserve the right to rescind an offer of admission to any student who demonstrates a significant decline in grades between admission and enrollment.